Godtide/ReportAid/README.md

 # HumanitarianBlockchain

-Repository for work on Humanitarian Blockchains
+Repository for work on Humanitarian Blockchains.

+Relevant works are in the [docs](/docs) subdirectory.